 It's family reunion planning time!
 Whether you are planning a backyard barbecue for 20 or a family fete' for 500, planning a family reunion can be very rewarding – and also overwhelming, stressful, and time-consuming.
 We've got your back!

-Following these tips and guidelines will help the planning go smoothly and bring more fun for everyone:
+Follow these tips and guidelines to help simplify planning and boost the fun for everyone:

 Coordinating the Family Reunion